 If the problem is that your dog keeps pulling hard on the leash, train them to walk on a lose leash.

-Disclaimer: some of the articles below are affiliate links, which means that we get a few pennies if you make a purchase to help support this blog (and we really, really appreciate it!).
+Disclaimer: some of the articles below are affiliate links, which means that we get a few pennies if you make a purchase.
 Others may be products I’ve purchased or a company has sent me to try.